junishakhatri17/React_Launch_Program_List/README.md

 # React_Launch_Program_List
 # Getting started

 To get the frontend running locally: http://localhost:3000/#/launch/programs/
 <ul>
 <li>Clone this repo </li>
 	<li>npm install to install all req'd dependencies</li>
 	<li>npm start to start the local server (this project uses create-react-app)- npm run start</li>
 <li>Local web server will use port 3000.
 You can configure port in scripts section of package.json: we use cross-env to set environment variable PORT for React scripts, this is Windows-compatible way of setting environment variables.</li>
+	<li> npm install -g serve to start the server</li>
 </ul>

 # Making requests to the  API